 Collect and Arrange the Necessary Tools and Materials

 You will need a flashlight and a long-reach lighter or long-handled match to relight your pilot light.
-If you do not have suitable objects, you can use a tightly curled piece of paper instead.
+If you do not have suitable tools, you can use a tightly curled piece of paper instead.
 You can also contact professionals for HVAC repair in Arlington, TX, and trust them to do the job for you.

 In most cases, furnaces have a conspicuous label that explains how to relight the pilot light.
 If you are still looking for a label on the heating system, look for pertinent information in the unit’s manual or the company’s website.
 A professional for heating repair in Arlington, TX, will be happy to assist you if you encounter any problems.

 Find The Pilot Light For The Furnace

-If you’ve read the unit’s instructions or encountered similar issues, you probably know where the pilot light is.
-Look for a switch with three parameters on the bottom of the furnace: pilot, on, and off.
+If you’ve read the unit’s instructions or encountered similar issues before, you probably know where the pilot light is.
+Then, look for a switch with three parameters on the bottom of the furnace: pilot, on, and off.

 When you locate the switch or knob, turn it to the off position.
 It seals the valve and prevents gas from escaping.
 After the knob is turned off, any excess gas will disappear.
 Please wait at least five minutes after turning off the pilot light before turning it back on to prevent starting the fire or injuring yourself.
 After that, set it to pilot.